mylifeclosetwice/NLP-Hometasks/README.md

-# NLP-Homework
+# NLP-Hometasks
 For NLP, HSE 3rd year (Kochetkova Irina)
-The files Bad examples and Good examples are the test files
+The files Bad examples and Good examples are the test files for the 1st HW